CHAMINADE UNIVERSITY OF HONOLULU

 Chaminade University offers its students an education in a collaborative learning environment that prepares them for life, service and successful careers.
 Guided by its Catholic, Marianist and liberal arts educational traditions, Chaminade encourages the development of moral character, personal competencies, and a commitment to build a just and peaceful society.
 The University offers both the civic and church communities of the Pacific region its academic and intellectual resources in the pursuit of common aims.

-This position reports to the Dean of the School of Natural Sciences and Mathematics.
+Reporting Relationships This position reports to the Dean of the School of Natural Science and Mathematics

-This list of responsibilities is not exhaustive.
-The percentages regarding the essential and non-essential functions of the job are not precise and are only an approximation, which can vary on a day-to-day basis and are subject to change on an as-needed basis and/or in the sole discretion of supervisory management.
-Some holiday and weekend work may be required.
+Disclaimer This list of responsibilities is not exhaustive.
+Details relating to both essential and non-essential functions of the job are not precise and are only an approximation, which can vary on a day-to-day basis and are subject to change on an as-needed basis and/or in the sole discretion of supervisory management.

-- A minimum of 10 years of relevant teaching and/or research experience in Chemistry, Biochemistry or a combination thereof.
-Experience teaching General Chemistry, Organic Chemistry, Biochemistry, Analytical Chemistry and/or Physical Chemistry or some subset thereof.
-Particular weight will be given to the ability to teach Organic and Physical chemistry.
-Proficient in the use of technology to support both in class and online learning environments.
-Chemistry or biochemistry and scientific skills relevant to their area of expertise.
-Experience working with culturally and ethnically diverse students.
-Strong communication and interpersonal skills with the ability to interact and work with a diverse faculty, staff, and student body at all levels of the university.
-Proficiency in Microsoft Office Suite or related software, learning management systems (e.g. Canvas), and other programs related to teaching, learning, advising, and assessment.
-Must have the ability to create and facilitate a meaningful learning environment and demonstrate a willingness to teach a variety of courses in a diverse educational setting.
+- Forensic science and scientific skills relevant to their area of expertise.
+Strong communication and interpersonal skills with the ability to interact and work effectively with a diverse faculty, staff, and student body.
+Proficiency in Microsoft Office Suite or related software, learning management systems (e.g. Canvas), and other programs related to teaching, learning, advising, and assessment (e.g. Self Service, Stellic, Weave).
 Ability to prioritize work and resources.
 Ability to meet deadlines.
+Attention to detail with a focus on thoroughness and quality.
 High integrity and ethical standards.

 Physical Requirements Duties involve light work in an office and community setting and requires a minimum of physical effort with intermittent sitting, standing, climbing stairs, and walking inclines.
 Must be able to lift 20 pounds, walk the campus with ease, and have excellent motor skills.
 Must have finger dexterity.
 Must be able to communicate information and ideas so that others will understand.

-- This is a full time, exempt position.
-Forty hours per week (M-F) will be the general rule.
-However, depending on the project cycles and workflow demands of the department, additional hours or workday schedule changes may be occasionally required.
-Must be willing and able to work occasional nights and weekends and a varying schedule.
-Performs other related duties as assigned by Supervisor.
-Observes all safety and health regulations and works in accordance with safe work procedures and policies of the University.
+- Observes all safety and health regulations and works in accordance with safe work procedures and policies of the University.
 Reports unsafe acts/conditions and injuries in a timely and proper manner.

 Marianist Identity/Native Hawaiian & Pacific Island Serving: An expressed willingness to respect and support the Catholic and Marianist identity of Chaminade University of Honolulu and to perform all duties in a manner consistent with Marianist educational values and mission of the University.
 Understanding of and respect for the University’s designation as an institution that serves students of Native Hawaiian and Pacific Island ancestry.